awaisiosdev/cwp-client/ReadMe.md

 ### Few Observations
 1. I noticed the lagging of toast messages, they seem to take a while to disappear as compared to Huawei Honor 7 running on Android 7.1 (API Level 25)

+### If I had Time

+1. I would have worked on fixing deadlock issue caused by multiple taps.
+2. I would have implemented morse code translator.
+(Maybe in future, I will extend this app.)

 ## Screenshots